- Services

 Queenstown & Wānaka transfer stations accept hedge trimmings and tree branches up to 400mm in diameter, and small tree stumps for diversion to green waste.

 Other green waste brought to the transfer station has to go to landfill, including broom, gorse, loose leaves, grass clippings, flax and weeds.
+Find more information about why we can't accept all green waste here.

 To ensure you can divert tree branches at the transfer station, separate them from your other waste by putting them on top of your trailer load so they can be lifted off for green waste before you dispose of anything else to landfill.